tewha/ItemEditor/README.md

 # ItemEditor
-I want to create an app that behaves like most of Apple's simple apps.
+I want to create an app that behaves like most of Apple's simple list apps, supporting add, edit and delete.

+## How To Use It
+The project has no dependancies.
+Open the project, build & run.
+If you want to test on real hardware, you may need to change the developmeant team and bundle identifier.

+## Goals
 1. A list of items, backed by SwiftData.
 2. An Edit button that shows delete buttons.
 3. Swipe to delete also works.